 Many people come to Yosemite and miss what is probably the best view -- Glacier Point and vacinity.
 The road closes to cars (open to cross-country skiing) with the first real snow.
 The goal is to open the road to cars for Memorial Day weekend, (for 2015 it opened in late March, before the usual post winter survey for plowing).
+The planned summer 2021 road construction closure was moved to 2022, so it is probably 2023 before you can drive to Glacier Point.
+The road has needed work and the parking at the Sentinel Dome trail has been a mess for too long.

 The valley is visible along with Yosemite Falls, Half Dome, Vernal and Falls plus the views up Tenaya Canyon above Mirror Lake.
 Trails from the Glacier Point road lead to less crowded views such as Taft (easiest of these), Dewey, Crocker and Old Inspiration Points.
 You can avoid the drive up and take the Four Mile trail (4.8 miles each way, don't ask, 3200' elevation gain), or the Glacier Point Shuttle (not frequent like the valley floor shuttles).
 The Panorama Trail (8.5 miles, one way, 3200' down) is a good alternative route down -- it can be almost as fast going down via the Mist Trail to the bridge as driving to the valley and walking up to the bridge above Happy Isles.